Many Americans struggle financially. In fact, a recent study by Bankrate found that more than half of millennials live paycheck to paycheck.

 A nest egg is a personal finance term that refers to your savings.
 The term is derived from the idea of an egg’s nest, which is a place where eggs can be safely stored until they are ready to hatch.
 Similarly, it is where you can store your money until it's ready to be used.

 In other words, it is a sum of money that is saved for retirement or other long-term financial goals.
 It can be made up of any type of asset, including cash, stocks, bonds, and real estate.
-You should remember that this should be invested to provide growth over time.
+You can invest your nest egg to accelerate its growth over time via compounding.

 A nest egg is important for several reasons.
-First, it can provide you with a cushion in an emergency.
-If you lose your job or something unexpected happens, having it will help you stay afloat financially.
+First, it can provide you with a cushion in case of an emergency.
+If you lose your job or an unexpected event occurs, having it will help you stay afloat financially.

-Second, this can help you reach your long-term financial goals.
-Whether you're saving for retirement, a down payment on a house, or to cover your children's college expenses, investing here can make those goals more achievable.
+Second, a nest egg can help you reach your long-term financial goals.
+Whether you're saving for retirement, a down payment on a house, or to cover your children's college expenses, investing your nest egg can make your goals more achievable.

 Finally, a nest egg can help you to stay financially independent in retirement.
 It can be difficult to live off of a fixed income, as you can imagine.
-Having a nest egg that is invested properly will allow you to enjoy your retirement years without worrying about running out of money or struggling financially.
+Having a nest egg that is invested properly will allow you to enjoy your retirement years without worrying about running out of money.

 There are many common ways to build a nest egg.
-Here are five of the most popular:
+Here are five popular ways to do so:

-- 401(k) Retirement Plan: A 401(k) is a retirement savings account that allows employees to contribute pre-tax dollars from every paycheck.
-Funds invested in a 401(k) grow tax-deferred until withdrawal at retirement, which can help nest eggs grow faster than savings accounts or other types of investments.
+- 401(k) Retirement Plan: A 401(k) is a retirement account that allows employees to contribute pre-tax dollars from every paycheck.
+Funds invested in a 401(k) grow tax-deferred until withdrawal at retirement, which can help nest eggs grow faster than a traditional savings account or other types of investments.